 Annual Benefit Compliance Concerns

-We are continually asked, “What are the compliance actions we need to take every year to ensure we are meeting benefit compliance requirements?”
+We are continually asked by clients with concerns, “What are the compliance actions we need to take every year to ensure we are meeting benefit compliance requirements?”

 There are many benefit compliance concerns that, once completed, don’t have to be redone every year.
 To know where you are now with benefits compliance, click this link to complete a free comprehensive benefit compliance assessment and receive a free risk assessment score and list of missing compliance steps: Benefits Compliance Assessment.
 If you are a user of HR Service’s Compliance Basics Plus service, this assessment is available ongoing by logging in at www.compliancelogin.com along with a dashboard.
 The following actions should be done annually and as needed: